 Cancer journeys are long.
 You’re going to need a system to help you purge some of this stress if you’re going to make it for the long haul.

-Know in your heart that this feeling is temporary.
+Know in your heart that these feelings are temporary.
 And while temporary can last for a while, it won’t last forever.

-Some days things will get better and then there will be days that everything is a mess.
+Some days will be better and other days everything will be a mess.

 Whatever you’re feeling today will not be your feelings forever.